akeneo/pim-docs/install_pim/docker/installation_docker.rst

 .. warning::

    Before stopping or destroying your containers, remember to first stop this daemon if you launched it in the background, or you'll end up with a stuck FPM container, and will need to completely restart Docker.
-   Please note this command sends a stop signal to all the consumers.
+   Please note that this command sends a stop signal to all the consumers.
 If a job is running while the stop signal is sent, the consumer will wait for the end of the running job before ending.

    .. code-block:: bash